 2. Hotspot Shield Free VPN

-Hotspot Shield is one of the best free VPNs, with up to 500MB data allowance per day.
+Hotspot Shield is one of the best free VPNs with unlimited data.
 It is also easy to use and allows for a Google Chrome extension.
 Additionally, Hotspot Shield Free VPN offers impressive speeds, though none as fast as the paid version.
 Hotspot Shield VPN is considered one of the most trusted and secure VPNs.
 It also has slick apps that work optimally.

 - Logging private policy